The Rainbow Facts

 When is Frome getting 4G?

 Some areas of the UK do not have 4G or even 3G.
 UK telecoms networks still use 1G and 2G throughout the country.
 5G uses lower powered local network links to connect expensive top of the range phones in Babington House.
 5G connects our devices using less power than traditional WiFi to cabled or cellular geographic network links providing access to sometimes sluggish international networks.
-5G in Frome could mean the end of rubbish broadband for Tytherington, East & West Woodlands, Frome Selwood, Mells, Lullington and Spring Gardens.
+5G in Frome could mean the end of rubbish broadband for Tytherington, East & West Woodlands, Frome Selwood, Mells, Lullington and Spring Gardens, and faster 4G between stations.

 Nb.
-‘5G’ is the wireless connection method used by the device to and from the nearest basestation.
+‘5G’ is described as the wireless connection method used by the device to and from the nearest wired basestation

-The 5G ‘version’ or method used to create a hyper-fast service in the UK relies heavily on the use of existing 4G and LTE infrastructure to initiate and maintain data links.
-A device falsely reporting using 5G is not uncommon in the USA and South Korea.
-No iPhone from 2019 or earlier has 5G capability.
+The 5G ‘version’ or method used to create a hyper-fast service in the UK relies on the use of existing 4G and LTE infrastructure to initiate and maintain all data links.
+A device falsely reporting the use of 5G is not uncommon in the USA and South Korea.
+No iPhone from 2019 or earlier can use 5G.
 All major telecoms companies in the UK hold licences to use small chunks of frequencies in ranges from under 1GHz and up to 86GHz.

 Why is 5G a good thing?